 Certified by the EPA as the Best Demonstrated Available Technology for Cadmium recovery.

 NiMH batteries are also rechargeable.
 While they have similar characteristics, NiMH have replaced NiCad batteries in many applications that require reuseable and renewable power, because a NiMH battery can supply 2-3 times the energy capacity of a similarly sized NiCad.
 NiMH batteries are thought to be a safer energy option, as they do not contain cadmium, a toxic component found in NiCad batteries.
-Applications for NiMH batteries include power tools, laptops, cell phones, and even rechargeable alternatives to standard AA, AA, C, and D alkaline batteries.
+Applications for NiMH batteries include power tools, laptops, cell phones, and even rechargeable alternatives to standard AA, AAA, C, and D alkaline batteries.

 Alkalines are a popular variety of non-rechargeable battery that are used throughout the home and office, and are commonly thought of as AA, AAA, C, D and 9V models.
 You’re familiar with these handy battery packages everywhere you shop and probably throw them in your shopping cart to make sure you have energy on hand to power all of your household toys and wireless devices.
 Alkalines are composed of Zinc and Manganese Dioxide, and derive their name from the Alkaline electrolyte used to create the chemical reaction that generates energy.
 Over 10 billion individual Alkaline batteries are manufactured every year on a worldwide basis; as a result, Alkalines represent approximately 80% of the batteries manufactured in the U.S.